canonical/canonicalwebteam.flask-base/README.md

 The trace ID will also be added by default to all the logs your application prints when it is available.

-Observability is enabled by default when setting up the appropriate relations for an application that uses [paas-charm](https://github.com/canonical/paas-charm/blob/main/src/paas_charm/templates/gunicorn.conf.py.j2).
+Tracing is enabled when setting up the [`tracing`](charmhub.io/integrations/tracing) relation for an application that uses [paas-charm](https://github.com/canonical/paas-charm/blob/main/src/paas_charm/templates/gunicorn.conf.py.j2).

 #### Configuring tracing